Bill Doran (second baseman): Baseball career

-Doran was selected by the Houston Astros in the sixth round of the 1979 draft.
-Doran came into the majors as a September call-up in the 1982 season.
+Selected by the Houston Astros in the sixth round of the 1979 amateur draft, Doran broke into the majors as a September call-up in the 1982 season.
 That year, he would play in 26 games while batting .278 on 27 hits.
 For the 1983 season, he would be the starting second baseman for the Astros, which started with Opening Day.
 He would play in 154 games and having a batting line of a .271 batting average to go with a .371 on-base percentage (OBP).
 In the fourth game of the year, he recorded his first career home run off John Candelaria of the Pittsburgh Pirates on April 10.
 Doran led the team in walks with 86 (with eleven being intentional, also a team high), which worked in contrast to his 67 strikeouts; dubiously, he would steal twelve bases but also be caught stealing twelve times.
 It was the first of eight times that he would have more walks than strikeouts in a season; he finished fifth in the Rookie of the Year Award, which went to Darryl Strawberry.
 He would decrease in productivity slightly in 1984, playing in 147 games while batting .271.
 He walked 66 times and struck out 69 times while having 143 hits and 41 runs batted in (RBI).
 Dubiously, while he was second in a general amount of offensive categories to José Cruz, he led the Astros in times caught stealing (12).
 For the following season, he batted .287 while playing 148 games, for which he would have 71 walks to go with 69 strikeouts.
 He led the Astros in runs, hits, walks, stolen bases and also times caught stealing.
 He received votes for the Most Valuable Player award.